 Projects

-1 Metro Manila Flood Management Project, Phase 1
+l Metro Manila Flood Management Project

 2 Oplan Likas

 3 Manila Wastewater Management Project (MWMP)

-4 GoP dredging program (DPWH)
+1 GoP dredging program (DPWH)

 5 Laguna Lakeshore Dike/Expressway

-6 ADB Solid Waste Management Project
+5 ADB Solid Waste Management Project

 7 Manila Bay Clean up Initiative (Mandamus Agencies)

-8 Wastewater Treatment Facilities (MWSI and MWCI)
+3 Wastewater Treatment Facilities (MWSI and MWCI)

-101. Institutions that may need to participate in the CIA are the following; DPWH, MMDA, LLDA, LGUs, Water Concessionaires (MWCI and MWSI), DILG and CSOs.
+116. Institutions that may need to participate in the CIA are the following; DPWH, MMDA, LLDA, LGUs, Water Concessionaires (MWCI and MWSI), DILG and CSOs.
 The CIA would take about 5 months to complete and will cost approximately USD 200,000.
-The TOR for the conduct of the CIA, in Annex F, provides a more detailed description of the scope of work required.
+The TOR for the conduct of the CIA, in Annex G, provides a more detailed description of the scope of work required.